SnoozToolbox/SnoozDoc/dev_guide/installation/installation.rst

 * Open VS Code
 * Navigate to File-> Open workspace from file
-* Choose the file snooz.code-workspace from the "scinodes_poc" repository you cloned.
+* Choose the file snooz.code-workspace from the "snooz-toolbox" repository you cloned.
 * Navigate to View -> Command Palette (Ctrl-Shift-p)

    - Select "Python:Select Interpreter"